-- High Needs Funding of £89,000 to provide support and facilities to pupils with high needs - SCITT income of £42,000 this is funding received to assist in initial teacher training - Pupil Growth Funding of £56,000 received in assisting providing additional school places to meet minimum local requirements. - \bullet Summer school income of £30k received for providing education services throughout the summer holidays to cover the costs associated with that
+- High Needs Funding of £71,000 to provide support and facilities to pupils with high needs - Pupil Growth Funding of £32,000 received in assisting providing additional school places to meet minimum local requirements. - Homes for Ukraine incomes of £16,000 for assistance in providing education for refugees from the ware in Ukraine.